 - Research conducted by University Personnel (“University Research”) at or through the Children’s Hospital and for which the interaction with human participants occurs only at the hospital and its affiliated sites, need only be reviewed by the CHEO REB.
 The University will conduct administrative reviews of these research protocols, as necessary.

-- University Research conducted at or through the Hospital and for which the interaction with human participants occurs either partly or completely at the University, must be reviewed and approved by both the CHEO REB and the appropriate University REB.
+- University Research conducted at or through the Hospital and for which recruitment with human participants (patients, families, staff or students) occurs either partly or completely at or through CHEO, must be reviewed and approved by both the CHEO REB and the appropriate University REB.
 The University review will typically be conducted through the delegated review process following CHEO REB approval.
 Submissions to both sites can be made concurrently.